 Building Information Modeling (BIM) is emerging as a transformative technology that greatly enhances construction company’s built assets and infrastructure and provide a significant boost to their profit.

 A BIM model contains information on design, construction, logistics, operation, maintenance, budgets, schedules and everything else involved with the project.
-The abundance of information contained within BIM allows for a more accurate analysis than traditional processes and has options to integrate large quantities of data across several operations throughout the building’s lifecycle.
+The abundance of information contained within the model allows for a more accurate analysis than traditional processes and has options to integrate large quantities of data across several operations throughout the building’s lifecycle.

 Productivity gain is one of the greatest benefits of using BIM and is usually the top metric organizations are looking to improve when they decide to start using the technology.
 BIM is able to increase productivity in the following ways: